Naming in the United States: Surnames as given names

 Using surnames as a first name is increasingly popular in the United States, although the origin of this practice is unclear.
 In one of her books about Southern culture, Marlyn Schwartz reports that it has long been common for southern families to use family surnames as first names.
 The Baby Name Wizard author Laura Wattenberg explains that the practice became popular in the early 20th century as poor immigrants chose names they associated with the sophistication of English aristocracy and literature, many of them surnames.
-Example: Landis Kulp is also a combination of two surnames.

 Regardless of origins, many names that are now considered first names in the U.S. have origins as surnames.
 Names like Riley, Parker, Cooper, Madison, Morgan, Cameron, and Harper originated as surnames.
-Names that originate as surnames typically start out their lifespan as androgynous names before developing a common usage as either a masculine name or a feminine name.
+Names that originate as surnames typically start out their lifespan as unisex names before developing a common usage as either a masculine name or a feminine name.
 Tyler and Taylor had approximately the same usage for both boys and girls when they came onto the charts before diverging.
 Tyler is now typically given to boys while Taylor is more often given to girls.